Reese Atwood

-Reese Atwood is an American college softball player for Texas.
-She was named Softball America Player of the Year in 2024.
+Reese Tate Atwood (born November 14, 2003) is an American professional softball player for the Carolina Blaze of the Athletes Unlimited Softball League (AUSL).
+She played college softball at Texas and was named Softball America Player of the Year in 2024.

 High school career

 Atwood attended Tuloso-Midway High School in Corpus Christi, Texas.
 During the 2021 season, in her junior year, she had a .478 batting average with 33 hits, 10 doubles, eight home runs and 29 runs batted in (RBI) with a .848 on-base percentage.
 During the 2022 season, in her senior year, she hit .576 with 39 runs scored, 38 hits, 24 walks, 28 extra-base hits, 10 home runs, 43 RBIs and 16 steals while posting a 2.053 slugging percentage.
 Following the season she was named to the SBLive Texas' First Team All-South Texas.

 Atwood was ranked as the nation's No. 1 catcher and No. 5 overall prospect by Extra Inning Softball for the class of 2022.
 On November 10, 2021, she signed her National Letter of Intent to play at Texas.